cloudadc/DoHDotiRulesLX/README.md

 ## DNS over TLS

+DoT is simply putting a client-SSL profile on a virtual server that handles DNS.

 This deployment is meant to be compliant with RFC7858.
 Please report and deviations or issues.

 https://tools.ietf.org/html/rfc7858